 Kate Mara alongside Oceana is speaking up to save whales and get swordfish drift gillnets out of the water.
 Click here to hear from Kate.

 Oceana is committed to protecting marine life like magnificent sperm whales, powerful Pacific white-sided dolphins, and iconic Pacific leatherback sea turtles, and helped pass California state and federal legislation to end swordfish drift gillnets once and for all.
 We have also successfully advocated, with allies, for the authorization of an innovative, more selective fishing gear to catch swordfish—called deep-set buoy gear.

 Safeguarding Marine Life while Ensuring Domestic Fisheries

-Large-mesh drift gillnet fisheries targeting swordfish have been completely phased out in all other coastal states and U.S. waters, as well as all international waters, the entire Mediterranean Sea, and waters off Russia and many other countries.
-As a result of concerns over bycatch, both Washington and Oregon have prohibited their fishermen from using drift gillnets and California most recently passed legislation in 2018 to phase out the gear.
-History has shown that catching swordfish with harpoons is feasible, has virtually no bycatch, and earns a substantially higher price per pound for catch at the dock.
-Commercial trials with deep-set buoy gear demonstrate this new, innovative gear can profitably catch swordfish with minimal bycatch, and that the catch sells for nearly double the price of drift gillnet-caught.
+Large-mesh drift gillnet fisheries targeting swordfish will soon be prohibited in all U.S waters as there are proven ways to catch swordfish with less harm to marine wildlife.
+Commercial trials with deep-set buoy gear demonstrate this new, innovative gear can profitably catch swordfish with minimal bycatch, and that the catch sells for nearly double the price of drift gillnet-caught swordfish.
+Catching swordfish with harpoons is another method for catching swordfish with virtually no bycatch, and earns a substantially higher price per pound for catch at the dock.
 Oceana is also working to prevent the re-introduction of harmful pelagic longlines off California, another destructive, high-bycatch fishing method that has been banned off California to protect marine life and recreational fisheries.